cylc/cylc-doc/src/user-guide/task-implementation.rst

 generates a *job script* for the task, and submits it to run (see :ref:`TaskJobSubmission`).

+.. cylc-scope:: flow.cylc[runtime][<namespace>]

-Job scripts encapsulate configured task runtime settings: ``script`` and ``environment`` items, if defined, are just concatenated in the order shown below, to make the job script.
+:term:`Job scripts <job script>` encapsulate configured task runtime settings:
+:cylc:conf:`script` and :cylc:conf:`[environment]` items, if defined, are just concatenated in the order shown below, to make the job script.
 Everything executes in the same shell, so each part of the script can potentially affect the environment of subsequent parts.

 .. digraph:: example